 - The complaints log will be updated to give a brief description of the results of the review and any action taken.

 - The CEO will review the log periodically to determine whether there are frequently recurring complaints of a similar type.
-(If so, this may point to systemic process issues within the Foundation that need to be addressed).
+(If so, this may point to systemic process issues within the Foundation which need to be addressed).

-- The CEO will report to the Board annually as to the number, type, and disposition of complaints received.
+- The CEO will report to the Board annually as to the number, type and disposition of complaints received.

 Your Community.
 Your Health.
 Help us make a difference.